Benjscho/Benjscho.github.io/_posts/technical/2026-02-13-dsql-sequences.md

 Remember the `CACHE` value from sequences in Postgres?
 This sets how many values a given backend gets on each call to `nextval()`.
-So with `CACHE=3` a backend would fetch 3 values on every call to `nextval()`, which they can then use in requests without performing extra expensive I/O.
+So with `CACHE=3` a backend would fetch 3 values on every call to `nextval()`, which they can then use in requests without performing extra expensive IO.

 ```